organicmaps/organicmaps.github.io/content/community/index.md

   community_card_title_6: Design & Product Management
   community_card_description_6: Shape the direction of the product and the user experience
   stay_connected_section_title: Stay Connected
+  donate:
+     title: Donate
+     description: The app runs on your donations, help improve it
 ---